llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 definitions.
 Further, true positive ODR violations are not always reported.

-To give a better user experience, improve compilation performance, and for consistentency with MSVC, ODR checking of declarations in the global module fragment is disabled by default.
+To give a better user experience, improve compilation performance, and for consistency with MSVC, ODR checking of declarations in the global module fragment is disabled by default.
 These checks can be enabled by specifying ``-Xclang -fno-skip-odr-check-in-gmf`` when compiling.
 If the check is enabled and you encounter incorrect or missing diagnostics, please report them via the